 Skyfire At Bishop’s Lodge Auberge Resorts Collection

 Savor inspired Southwestern cuisine in a handsome Santa Fe style setting at this exciting new restaurant and bar, part of a state-of-the-art re-envisioning of Bishop's Lodge, an iconic Santa Fe resort.
-Acclaimed Chef Dean Fearing created the menu concept, which spotlights local ingredients, and renowned Santa Fe Chef Peter O’Brien helms the kitchen.
+Acclaimed Chef Dean Fearing created the menu concept which spotlights local ingredients.
 Start your visit with a smoky craft mezcal cocktail at the bar, then enjoy chile oil pairing suggestions with your meal, from the on-site Chile Host.

 This friendly gathering place draws locals and visitors alike to savor cuisine inspired by northern New Mexico.
 The Sopaipilla Factory is renowned for the flavorful fare of the region, from tamales to enchiladas, burritos, carne adovada and many other dishes.
 Be sure to try the signature sopaipillas, stuffed with meat or vegetables and garnished with sweet corn cake.
 Refreshing margaritas make the perfect accompaniment.
 For dessert?
 More sopaipillas, of course, sprinkled with cinnamon and sugar or stuffed with ice cream.